mayankchoubey/deno-in-2-hours/README.md

 Deno.ppid;
 //81921
 ```
-- To abruptly exit the running process, use `Deno.exit` function (an exit code is required):
+- Use `Deno.exit` to abruptly exit the running process (an exit code is required)
 ```ts
 //a.ts
 setTimeout(() => {